Skip to main content

 • The support team loves the addicted loved one and will support their recovery and help find a treatment program.

-End Enabling Behaviors In a Supportive Enviornment
+End Enabling Behaviors In a Supportive Environment

 When the support team for an addicted loved one becomes educated and learns how enabling behaviors have a negative impact, they need help to move forward.
 Freeman Recovery Center in Tennessee offers professional therapists and interventionists to assist in setting healthy boundaries.